UNDERSTANDING AND COPING WITH ADULT ADHD

 It is a misconception that everyone with ADHD has emotional problems, though assessing for co-existing depression or anxiety disorders is important since this has important implications for treatment planning.
 Sometimes, the emotional difficulties a person experiences are just offshoots of living in a society that has non-ADHD standards.
 It is simply an issue of the ADHD person’s brain being wired a little differently from most individuals’.
 Contrary to popular myth, ADHD does not result from poor parenting or family dysfunction.

 The diagnosis requires evaluation of childhood, parental, and sibling history and symptoms; school records/teacher comments; checklists used to assess inattention, impulsivity, hyperactivity, and emotionality.
 It is useful to hear several anecdotes to describe these symptoms, both from the patient and from significant others.
-Often psychological testing is used to look for patterns of consistent difficulties with attention or inhibition of behaviors, co-existing disorders such as learning disabilities, and rule out other disorders.
+Often psychological testing is used to look for patterns of consistent difficulties with attention or inhibition of behaviors, co-existing disorders, learning disabilities, anxiety disorder, and other disorders.
 Psychological testing allows for a more objective evaluation in comparison to others of like age and ability.

 Treatment of ADHD often involves a combination of education, medications, and learning skills.
 According to Dr. Weiss, there are stages of treatment through which an individual will need support: